Are you looking for ways to grow your business faster?

 This can be bad, because you might show up for “buy coffee table cleaning supplies”, if your keyword was “buy coffee table”.
 Assuming that your landing page sells coffee tables, this would never be profitable.

-tutorial to picking great keywords for PPC advertising on search networks.
+Here’s a tutorial to picking great keywords for PPC advertising on search networks.

 What about social networks?
 Since there aren’t any keywords or search query data, you target users by their interests and demographics.